yousif-alnaimi/JaffaCakesClassifier/README.md

 - Sugar: any string containing the word "sugar"
 - Butter: any string containing the words "butter", "margarine", or "oil"
-- Egg: any string containing the word "egg" (this includes eggs when separated into yolks and whites, and adjusts quantities accordingly)
+- Egg: any string containing the word "egg" (this includes eggs when separated into yolks and whites, and adjusts quantities accordingly) - we have used that an egg contains 52ml of egg, split into 22ml of yolk and 30ml of whites
 - Flour: any string containing the words "flour" or "oats"
-- Milk: any string containing the word "milk" (this will include vegan milks like soy, milk solids, and milk derivatives like condensed milk, though solids (anything measured in grams) will be ignored, e.g. milk chocolate)
+- Milk: any string containing the word "milk" (this will include vegan milks like soy and milk derivatives like condensed milk, though solids (anything measured in grams) will be ignored, e.g. milk chocolate)
 - Soda: any string containing the phrases "baking powder" or "soda" (Note that, while self-raising flour contains these, self-raising flour does not contribute to these categories)